Ametrine Gemstone Information

 Since ametrine is the bicolor union of both amethyst and citrine, ametrine combines the powers of both.
 Therefore ametrine can be the birthstone for those born in February and November.
-Ametrine is a planetary stone for both Uranus and Neptune and it can represent astrological Zodiac signs for both Pisces and Cancer.
+Ametrine is a planetary stone for both Uranus and Neptune, and it can represent the astrological signs of both Pisces and Cancer.

 Amethyst originates from ancient Greek mythology and the Greek word "amethystos" means "not drunken".
 Amethyst was often worn to protect against intoxication and it acts as a symbol for sobriety.
 Citrine originates from France and was named after "citron" which means "lemon".
 Today, citrine is known as the "merchant's stone" and it is thought to bring success and prosperity for merchants.
 Citrine was also used as protection against poisonous snake venom and evil thoughts.

 |Disclaimer: Metaphysical and Alternative Crystal Healing Powers and Properties are not to be taken as confirmed advice.
 Should you have any medical conditions, please see a licensed practitioner.
 This information is not to replace the advice of your doctor.
 GemSelect does not guarantee any claims or statements made and cannot be held liable under any circumstances.

-Bicolor ametrine is ideal for any gemstone jewelry, including daily-wear rings because they are both durable and hard.
-Ametrine is best set in open settings because they have excellent transparency.
+Bicolor ametrine gemstones are ideal for any gemstone jewelry, including daily-wear rings because they are both durable and hard.
+Ametrine gems are best used in open settings because they have excellent transparency.
 Closed settings will not allow light to properly pass through, making the stone appear dark.
-Ametrine makes beautiful pendants, necklaces, pins, brooches and rings.
-Some ametrines are sought after for jewelry because they are uniquely bi-colored.
-Ametrine is very popular due to a wide variety of sizes, shapes and cut-styles available.
-Bicolor ametrine is the most popular two-toned gemstone on the market today, followed by bi-color tourmaline.
+Ametrine makes beautiful pendants, necklaces, brooches and rings.
+Some ametrines are sought after for jewelry because they are uniquely bicolored.
+Ametrine is very popular due to a wide variety of sizes, shapes and cutting-styles available.
+Bicolor ametrine is the most popular two-toned gemstone on the market today, followed by bicolor tourmaline.